Article first published in November 2015, updated June 2019

 What if you’re sending a newsletter?
 It’s true that newsletters are supposed to contain a lot of information, but you don’t have to include an entire article in your email.
 Take a look at the newsletter from Rolling Stone.

 Their newsletter gives small snippets of each article with links to read more, rather than putting the entire content in the email.

 Consider using different fonts or colors to make certain aspects stand out.
 In the example above, the headline is in a bigger, bolder font to grab attention.

 Remember to add a few links to your email.
 Hyperlinks represent the arms of an email’s anatomy.
 Your arms help you explore the world around you, just like links.

-Of course, always test your links before sending any email to make sure they work properly.
+And be sure to always test your links before sending any email to make sure they work properly.

 There are two basic types of imagery.
-You can include an actual picture of a person, place or thing, or you can include artwork.
+You can include an actual picture of a person, place, or thing, or you can include artwork.
 The examples from Campaign Monitor customers below showcase both.